Sertainty/Code_samples/Direct_UXP_access_demo/readme.md

 set that is 'N' times larger than the original sample.
 For example, by using a multiplier of 2, the resultant sample set will contain 1002 records.

-1. To get started, run the SmartFile Script Engine.
+1. To get started, run the SertaintyScript utility.
 2. At the prompt, type: x::cd("the folder containing the above workflow demo files");
 3. To create protected data, at the prompt, type: @WorkflowCreate.uxl
 4. To run the application, at the prompt, type: @WorkflowRun.uxl